seangray-dev/somnyx/README.md

 - [x] Refactor: Dashboard Header Greeting - if no user first name - don't show 'User' fallback
 - [x] Dashoard Header - loading state...
 - [x] Remove theme in dream form - let ai determine the theme based off the details
+- [ ] ?
+Allow users to log that they did not dream - don't execute analysis
 - [ ] (backlog) Consider adding a themes table, store id of theme on dream table.
 Do lookup on themes table before inserting new themes in db.
 Add it if it doesn't exist yet.
 - [ ] Sorting dreams by date the dream happened - Recent Dreams + Journal
 - [x] Remove stats banner on dream/id page when not logged in